 Students can use www.ucas.com to find out how to get started, research options, make an application, and track its progress.
 There is information especially for parents at www.ucas.com/parents, including details of the application process and a host of helpful video guides.

 Throughout the application process, students and parents find that they come across a number of terms that they may not be familiar with.
 Go to www.ucas.com/ucas-terms-explained to find out what they mean.

+The UCAS application process begins as early as November of Year 12.
+Students and parents are invited to a progression evening where they learn about university and apprenticeships.
 All students in Year 12 have the opportunity to attend the UCAS convention, which is usually held March/ April and is run as a school trip.
 At the convention, students get the opportunity to talk to representatives from higher education establishments as well as ask questions and attend seminars on topics such as student finance.
 They prepare for the convention during mentoring so they always arrive with plenty of questions and a clear idea of who they want to speak to.
-We also hold a Progression evening in school for parents and students which takes place towards the end of April.

-Sixth Form mentors and the rest of the Sixth Form team assist with each step of the UCAS application process.
-Please see the timeline (example for 2016/2017) below for more information on how this goes.
+R6 mentors and the rest of the R6 team assist with each step of the UCAS application process.
+Please see the timeline (example for 2018/2019) below for more information on how this goes.
 There is plenty of support available to students; we encourage them to hand in drafts of their personal statement for comments and they also let us know about upcoming interviews so that we can set up subject specific mock interviews.

 We can assist former students with applications on UCAS.
 Please contact us with any queries.

 1st September 2018